segmentio/segment-docs/src/getting-started/use-cases/setup.md

 1. Click the **Engage customers with your data tab**, then click **Create audience**.
 Segment takes you to the New Audience Builder.
 2. On the **Select Audience Type** page, select either Users or Accounts, then click **Next**.
 3. Configure, preview, and create your audience.
-Segment returns you to the Guided Setup page.

 Segment then begins sending your new audience(s) to the destinations in your dev environment.
 Verify in those destinations that the audiences are coming through as intended, then click **Mark complete**.

-For more information, see the [Engage documentation](/docs/engage/).
+For more information on Audiences, see the [Engage documentation](/docs/engage/).

 ### Step 3: Republish to a prod environment

 At this point, you'll have already published your initial setup to a prod environment.
 Next, you'll publish your Unify and Engage setup to the same prod environment.

 1. Return to the Prod environment tab.
-2. In the Build profiles from your data tab, click **Import rules**.
+2. In the **Build profiles from your data** tab, click **Import rules**.
 3. Review the rules that Segment will import, then click **Import**.
-4. In the Engage customers with your data tab, click **Create audience**
+4. In the **Engage customers with your data** tab, click **Create audience**
 5. Configure, preview, and create your audience.
 Segment returns you to the Guided Setup page.

 Segment then begins sending your new audience(s) to the destinations in your dev environment.
-Verify in those destinations that the audiences are coming through as intended, then click **Mark complete**.
+Verify in those destinations that your audiences are coming through as intended, then click **Mark complete**.

 ## Next steps